zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/setting-up-the-zudello-mobile-app.md

 To access Zudello on your iPhone:

 1. Open your Safari browser
-> You must use Safari as your browser.
-Other mobile browsers will not function correctly
+> For iPhone users, you must use Safari as your browser
 2. Navigate to [app.zudello.io](app.zudello.io)
 3. Log in with your Zudello username and password